 Students will begin by gathering a list of potential references to use for the paper.
 Again, references may include newspaper/magazine articles, scholarly articles, documentaries, and/or any published information surrounding the event.
 Students will have the opportunity to revise and resubmit their papers.
-The first draft will be due Nov 2; detailed feedback from the instructor will be provided.
-Students will then submit their final draft by Nov 30.
+Students will then submit their paper by Nov 30.